 What is displayed on the Deposits page is dependant upon the import mode adopted.
 If, as in first the example below, aggregate sales items were chosen, then each item is summed into the total presented.

 Note the BREAKDOWN button that displays the individual items making the aggregate total.

 If the import mode is set to individual, each item is presented in the screen.

 In either case the default position for Sales and Fees is that the item will be posted as an income to the account shown (It can be amended if necessary) with associated VAT and Fees.

 For the VAT import mode Obtain from PayPal (Where available) the system will display the VAT values imported from PayPal.
 Where the VAT amount is close to a particular VAT rate ,20% or 5%, that will be displayed.
 Where the VAT amount from PayPal is zero or blank the rate displayed is 'None' otherwise the system will display 'Average'.

 Note for either of the VAT import modes the VAT rate and/or VAT amount may be amended manually.

 In the case of individual items being imported then any particular sale item may be matched to an existing sales invoice.
 Click the Invoice button and select the relevant customer from the drop-down.

 Note that only customers that have outstanding sales invoices are displayed.

 A list of outstanding sales invoices for the selected customer is displayed.
 Click the invoice(s) to which the receipts are being allocated.
-If an overpayment is applied then any balance is posted to the customer ledger as a miscellaneous deposit for future allocation.
+If an overpayment is applied then any balance is posted to the customer ledger as a Receipt for future allocation.
 A warning message is displayed and dismissed as necessary.